Call our free helpline0808 808 3555

 All pregnant employees are entitled to 12 months of maternity

 leave.
 As long as you have worked for your employer for at least 26

-allowance.
-You can be paid this for the first 39 weeks of your
+first 39 weeks of your leave.

-before the baby is due, and be the baby's biological father or the
+the baby is due, and be the baby's biological father or the

 mother's husband or partner.
 You may also be entitled to statutory

 Those who adopt children are entitled to up to 52 weeks'